undergrad-partner-school

 Financial Aid

-Grants, loans, scholarships, work-study programs: these are all different types of financial help for students.
-Check out some recent data to get the information about need-based and non-need-based monetary aid at University of Hartford.
+Grants, loans, scholarships, work-study programs: these are all different types of financial help available to students.
+Check out some recent data to get the info about need-based and non-need-based aid students could get at University of Hartford.

 Need-based